 - Become an intern: Internships are some of the most valuable work experiences you can get as a young professional—in or out of college.
 The best part is that since most internships are short term, you don’t have to feel like you’re committing to a major career path.

 - Attend a job fair: If you’re a recent college graduate or graduating soon, attend a job fair.
-You’ll be able to see what kind of jobs are in the market and what your odds are of landing certain gigs right with just a degree.
+You’ll be able to see what kind of roles are in the market and what your odds are of landing certain gigs right with just a degree.